e-harrell/stock/Results.md

 ## Summary
 ### This project compares the high stock prices for 5 stocks: Apple, Netflix, CBS/Viacom, Amazon, and Disney.
 It took prices from the Yahoo Finance website <https://finance.yahoo.com/> for the dates from September 23, 2020 to November 17, 2020 when the New York Stock Exchange was open.
 For each stock, it used the high prices for the first 24 dates in the time period to predict the high prices for the next 16 dates.
+For Amazon and Apple high stock prices, the forecasted model performed better than theaverage one-step, naïve forecast computed in-sample.

 ```r